ghostiek/CICD-Presentation/GitBasics/git.md

 ## Lets get started

+### We start by creating and modifying a repository locally

-If we want to create a git repo locally, we can run `git init`
+To create a git repo locally, we can run `git init`

 We can see it created a hidden folder, and our CLI is now aware we are currently in one.